TUDelftMe/cecles/Documentation/Report/6 Information Retrieval.md

 ## Recomender system

 ## IR architecture
-The IR architecture, the process by which the system
+The IR architecture, the process by which the system retrieves information, is largely explained in the keyword- and study material pipeline.
+Generalizing the two processes, the architecture is centralized does not perform live searches.

 * search engines: built-in